it-at-m/ehrenamt-justiz/ehrenamt-justiz-aenderungsservice/README.md

 # Residents registration change service  of Ehrenamt-Justiz

-The Residents registration (EWO) offers a job for push notifications that ensures that change notifications are sent smoothly and regularly to Ehrenamt-Jusitz.
+The Residents registration service offers a job for push notifications that ensures that change notifications are sent smoothly and regularly to Ehrenamt-Jusitz.
-The changes from EWO are transmitted to us via Apcache Kafka queues.
+These changes are transmitted to us via Apcache Kafka queues.
 The Residents registration change service receives changed personal data and and determines conflicts (Conflicts arise if the applicant data in Ehrenamt-Jusitz is different from the Residents registration data)

 ## System overview